 The group homes in Florida assisted living are residential facilities that provide care and support to individuals who may require assistance with daily activities, such as bathing, dressing, and medication management.
 Houses or apartments where two or more unrelated persons live together are known as group homes.
 Some examples of group homes include domiciliary care (when older individuals live with a caregiver in the community), single-room occupancy residences, board-and-care homes, and some group living situations.

 The occupants of group homes vary.
 Many, for example, can accommodate those with dementia or persistent mental illness.
 The majority of group homes are run as for-profit businesses, and some states need a license.

 Residents normally have their own bedrooms, but share a living area, dining room, and kitchen.
 This arrangement has the advantages of a lower cost of living and the ability to socialize with peers.
 The residents’ dependency and interactions support their independence and ability to function.
 Socialization opportunities are expanded, eliminating social isolation.
-The ratio of residents to staff may also be larger than in other assisted-living facilities.
+The ratio of residents to staff may also be larger than in other assisted living in Florida.

 2. ADULT FOSTER CARE